dotnet/ai-samples/src/build-2024/docs/Exercise/03 Add Plugin (Function Call).md

     var response = await chatService.GetChatMessageContentAsync(chatHistory, settings, kernel);// Get chat response based on chat history
     ```

 1. Run the application by entering `dotnet run` into the terminal.
-Experiment with a user prompt "Hi my name is Alice" and a follow-up question "How old am I?" you will get something similar output as shown
+Experiment with a user prompt "My name is Alice.
+How old Am I?" ,you will get something similar output as shown

     ```console
-    Q: Hi my name is Alice
-    Hello Alice!
-How can I assist you today?
-Also, if you're wondering, I found that you might be around 25 years old.
-Is there anything specific you'd like to talk about or do?
-    Q: How old am I?
+    Q: My name is Alice.
+How old am I?
-    You are 25 years old.
-If you have any other questions or need assistance with something, feel free to ask!
+    Alice, you are 25 years old.
     Q:
     ```

 ## Complete sample project